OSGeo/OSGeoLive-doc/en/quickstart/openjump_quickstart.rst

 Starting OpenJUMP
 ================================================================================

-OSGeo Live-DVD: go to <../../../app-conf/openjump/openjump.sh>
+OSGeo Live-DVD: start OpenJUMP link on desktop or run /usr/bin/openjump

 General: For Windows, go to the bin folder of the OpenJUMP directory and double click the openjump.exe or openjump.bat file.
 For Linux, execute the oj_linux.sh